8gears/keycloak-auth-proxy/README.md

 What makes this project special is, that it can be configured with environment variables and can be easily deployed to Docker, Kubernetes or OpenShift.

+## Note

+We are currently migrating the Java Proxy Version that comes with Keycloak to [gambol99/keycloak-proxy](https://github.com/gambol99/keycloak-proxy).
+You can switch to the branch [goproxy](/tree/goproxy).
+The Go Proxy implementation needs less resources and has some usefull options that many might need.
+(Let's Encrypt Support, Login/Logout and Forward Signing Proxy).
+A Working version is availible on Docker Hub as `docker pull 8gears/keycloak-auth-proxy:goproxy`

 ## Mode of operation

 ![How reverse auth proxy works][prx_diag]